On-Base Housing: Foster, Sada- Solving Foreigners’ Accomodation Problems.

-Please describe the “feel” of your neighborhood (i.e. pet-friendly, child-friendly, level of safety, friendly neighbors, spacious, etc.) It’s peaceful, most neighbours are really friendly, it’s pet friendly, feels safe, and is pretty clean.
+Please describe the “feel” of your neighborhood (i.e. pet-friendly, child-friendly, level of safety, friendly neighbors, spacious, etc.) It’s peaceful, most neighbors are really friendly, it’s pet-friendly, feels safe, and is pretty clean.

 Please describe the style of your home (i.e. detached home, duplex, apartment, age of the home, etc.) Duplex, end of row (6 houses per row)

-What places of services are available near your home such as restaurants, shops, commissary, playgrounds, parks, etc.?
-5 minute walk to the PX, food court, movie theatre, post office, barber shop, beauty salon, cell phone shops, and local gift outlets.
+What places of services are available near your homes such as restaurants, shops, commissary, playgrounds, parks, etc.?
+5-minute walk to the PX, food court, movie theater, post office, barber shop, beauty salon, cell phone shops, and local gift outlets.